 Resilience at Downsview

-During the Spring Term our school value is Resilience; in which we will explore the different ways we need to keep healthy in order to be more resilient.
+When we teach our core value Resilience; we will explore the different ways we need to keep healthy in order to be more resilient.

 We tend to idealise childhood as a carefree time, but youth alone offers no shield against the emotional hurts and traumas many children face.
 Children can be asked/expected to deal with problems ranging from adapting to a new classroom or school to bullying or conflict with their peers or even parents/families splitting.
 Add to that the uncertainties that are part of growing up, and childhood can be anything but carefree.
 The ability to thrive despite these challenges arises from the skills of resilience.